mihaijust/MatrixAINetworkDocker/README.md

 ### How to use this container

-Visit https://medium.com/@disarmm/matrix-ai-network-docker-node-3c6940b9555c for a full guide on how to use this container effectively
+This image is aimed to be used for running a Matrix AI Network blockchain node on a single server in docker container.
+Minimum specifications for 1 container node:

 ### System Requirements